SLasH-DSA: Breaking SLH-DSA Using an Extensible End-To-End Rowhammer Framework: Threat Model

 In the online phase, the attacker's access is heavily restricted, as detailed in the following.
 The attacker can execute code (e.g., \tech{Swage}) with user-level privileges on the target system.
 They have access to high-resolution timers like \instr{rdtscp}.

-The target system uses DDR3 or DDR4 memory, possibly with \TRR{} mitigation.
-We assume \ASLR{} is disabled, consistent with prior work~\cite{amerPQHammerEndtoEndKey2024, adilettaMayhemTargetedCorruption2024}, where it can be bypassed with additional effort.
+The target system uses DDR4 memory, possibly with \TRR{} mitigation.
 The attacker is able to co-locate their code with the victim on the same logical CPU core~\cite{adilettaMayhemTargetedCorruption2024,kwongRAMBleedReadingBits2020,DBLP:conf/sp/RakinCYF22}.
 Finally, we assume that the attacker can influence when the victim process allocates the memory for the targeted data structure, as, e.g., enabled by the fork-on-connection strategy used in security-focused server processes like OpenSSH~\cite{kwongRAMBleedReadingBits2020} or swapping due to memory pressure~\cite{DBLP:conf/sp/RakinCYF22}.